noconhq/interactions/README.md

-# VR/AR Interaction Guidelines
+# VR/AR/XR Interaction Guidelines

-This document outlines a community-molded list of details that make good VR/AR interactions.
+This document outlines a community-molded list of details that make good VR/AR/XR interactions.
 It is a collection of structures to make good interactions within the virtual, augmented & mixed reality world.
-Periodically updated and community of daily VR & AR users.
-Some of these may be subjective, but most apply to all websites.
+Periodically updated based on community and standards.
+Some of these may be subjective, but most apply to all interactions.

 Contributions are welcome.
 Edit [this file](README.md) and submit a pull request.